rickenator/Vyb/README.md

 ## 1. Introduction

 Welcome to the Vyn Programming Guide.
-This guide walks you through writing, building, and extending Vyn programs, from your first "Hello, Vyn!" to deep dives into the Vyn language internals and runtime.
-Version 0.4.1 delivers a robust systems programming language with LLVM backend, complete sized type system, pattern matching with `match` statements, comprehensive control flow including `break`/`continue`, resizable `Vec<T>` collections, unified syntax, and comprehensive auto-serialization capabilities.
+This guide walks you through writing, building, and extending Vyn programs, from your first "Hello, Vyn!" to deep dives into the Vyn language internals and runtime. **Version 0.4.2** (freedom-1.0 series) delivers a robust systems programming language with LLVM backend, complete sized type system, pattern matching with `match` statements, comprehensive control flow including `break`/`continue`, resizable `Vec<T>` collections, unified syntax, generic function monomorphization, and comprehensive auto-serialization capabilities.

 ### 1.1 Purpose & Audience